Honey Sesame Chicken: A Sweet and Savory Takeout Favorite You Can Make at Home

 Combine and Serve

-Toss the fried chicken in the sauce until evenly coated.
-Sprinkle with toasted sesame seeds and green onions.
-Serve immediately over steamed jasmine rice or noodles for the full takeout experience.
+Toss chicken in sauce until coated.
+Sprinkle with sesame seeds and green onions.
+Serve over rice or noodles immediately.

 Serving & Pairing Suggestions

 This dish shines with simple sides that soak up the sauce.
 Fluffy jasmine or brown rice keeps things classic, while garlic stir-fried broccoli or snow peas bring a fresh crunch.
 For a weekend dinner, you might pair honey sesame chicken with chilled cucumber salad or even spicy kimchi to cut through the sweetness.
-A light sprinkle of chili flakes or a squeeze of fresh lime can wake up the flavors if you prefer a little extra zip.
+A light sprinkle of crushed red pepper or a squeeze of fresh lime can wake up the flavors if you prefer a little extra zip.

 Storage, Reheating, & Make-Ahead Tips